mjstrobl/FREDA/README.md

 Replace `SERVERPORT` and `SERVERIP` in `application/app.src/main/java/ca/freda/relation_annotator/handler/ClientHandler.java` with your values.

-# Start Annotations
+# Start Annotations for Relation Extraction

 Server needs to be running when app is used.

 ## Server

-Start server: `python server/main.py`
+Start server: `python server_v1/main.py`

 ## Android Application